 He is the author of around 20 self-help books and more than 250 articles about the science of what makes life worth living.

 - The Optimistic Child (Houghton Mifflin, 1995)

 - Abnormal Psychology (Norton, 1982, 1988, 1995, with David Rosenhan)

 - Learned Optimism (Knopf, 1991)

-- and the lesser-know, but great read What You Can Change And What You Can’t (2007).
+- and (the lesser-known, but great read) What You Can Change And What You Can’t (2007).

 TED Talk on Positive Psychology

 Below you will find Martin Seligman’s inspiring TED Talk called The New Era of Positive Psychology: